estebanmndz/azure-clean-orphans/README.md

 The script performs the following steps:

-1. Authenticates against Azure
+1. Authenticates against Azure using `Connect-AzAccount`
+2. Validates the existence of the target Resource Group
-2. Retrieves resources using Azure PowerShell (Az module)
+3. Retrieves resources using Azure PowerShell (Az module)
-3. Applies filtering logic to detect orphaned resources
+4. Applies filtering logic to detect orphaned resources
-4. Executes conditional logic (DryRun vs actual deletion)
+5. Executes conditional logic (DryRun vs actual deletion)
-5. Logs all actions and errors
+6. Logs all actions and errors

 ---

 ## 🔐 Security & Safety

 * **DryRun mode is strongly recommended before execution**
-* No destructive actions without explicit user intent
+* Uses interactive authentication via `Connect-AzAccount`
 * Requires appropriate Azure RBAC permissions
 * Designed to minimize risk in production environments
+* Can be extended to use **Managed Identity** or **Service Principal** for automation

 ---